ietf-wg-ohai/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 In the interactive case, the Oblivious Gateway Resource can observe the round trip time to the Client, which can change the privacy assumptions of the system.

+Any interactivity also reveals the round-trip delay from a network adversary (including the Oblivious Relay Resource) to the Client.

-Client implementations therefore need to be aware of the possibility that interactively processing chunks might reveal information to the Oblivious Gateway Resource that is otherwise kept private.
+Client implementations therefore need to be aware of the possibility that interactively processing chunks might reveal round-trip time information that would be kept private in a non-interactive exchange.

 For cases when interactivity introduces unacceptable risks, the client can ensure that it never has an interactive exchange, either by not sending its request in multiple chunks, or